Emily8183/aws-cdk-lambda-demo/infra/README.md

-# Welcome to your CDK TypeScript project
+# CDK TypeScript project (for the purpose of demo)

-This is a blank project for CDK development with TypeScript.
+This repo involves a couple of demo projects for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+1/ Lambda API Gateway Stack
+2/ Lambda Function URL demo

 ## Useful commands